Peter Fourier: Early life

 After his return to his canonical community, however, he was subjected to two years of hostility and abuse by his less fervent fellow canons, including. by some accounts, attempted poisoning.
 He chose not to confront his abbot with the situation and accepted this persecution patiently.
 The care of local parishes in that region of France was routinely entrusted to the many abbeys and priories of canons.
 In 1597, when his abbot was assigning him a post, Fourier passed over two prestigious options and accepted the post of vicar of the parish of Mattaincourt in order to combat the indifference to religion widespread in the town, and to counter nascent Calvinism in the area.
 He went on to spend the next twenty years of his life serving its people.

-To this end, Fourier instituted two major reforms that showed his intelligence and concern for his flock.
+To this end, Fourier instituted two major reforms.
 The first of these was to improve the financial lives of his community by setting up a community bank, from which the townspeople could borrow without interest.
 His motto in serving the parish was to feed only one person was to of use to all.
 His second innovation was in his preaching style, where he employed dialogues with small groups of his parishioners to explain better their Catholic faith to them.
 He had his pupils engage in dialectics on Sundays on the various virtues and vices in practice by the congregation.
 This style proved immensely successful.